 Some dogs do well on grain-free diets.
 This varies among individuals, meaning it’s one more thing to ask your vet about.

-- First-time dog owners should avoid Komondors as they need strong leaders to train them on how to behave around humans and other animals.
-Without proper socialization, Komondors can threaten those outside his family.
+First-time dog owners should avoid Komondors as they need strong leaders to train them on how to behave around humans and other animals.
+Without proper socialization, Komondors can threaten those outside its family.

 Where to Adopt or Buy a Komondor